i-am-Aryan-Raj/Fine-Tuning-LLM-for-Q-A/README.md

 # Fine-Tuning-LLM-for-Q-A
-Fine Tuning Albert model for Q-A using SQuAD-v2
+Fine Tuning Albert model for Question Answering using SQuAD-v2